-Though bocce sets are traditionally quite heavy, there are some fantastic lightweight options, made of plastic, on the market (a travel version is featured below from Amazon).
+Though bocce sets are traditionally quite heavy, there are some fantastic lightweight options, made of plastic, on the market.
 These are easy to pack and can even be carried in a backpack without weighing you down.
 Even better: there are even glow-in-the-dark bocce sets.
 This means you can even play the game at night, giving you a fun alternative when you get bored of telling stories around the campfire…

 To play, download the Geocaching app on your phone or tablet and make sure you have a working internet connection.
 Yes, we know this can be challenging in some rural locations, but if you’re staying at a less-remote campsite, chances are you’ll be able to pick up a decent signal.
 Once you’ve found the treasure, you can replace it with something else, so others can continue the hunt.
 You can also choose to bury new treasure and create a new ‘target’, or set up your geocaching hunt for your camping buddies.
 We’ve also found that geocaching is a great way to engage kids who are difficult to pry away from their touchscreens and mobile games.
 Because it allows them to keep using their phones, whilst simultaneously getting them out in nature and exploring!